25+ Years of trusted representation & superior results for clients. Nobody will fight harder than us.

 An estate plan consists of legal documents that work together to accomplish your goals.
 Those documents typically include:

-• Last will and testament: A will is a document that determines who will receive your assets after you die.
-Your will also names a trusted person who is responsible for carrying out your wishes.
-If you have minor children, your will can also name a guardian who will care for them if you and your spouse should both die.
-If you die without a will, the state will determine who will receive your assets.
+• Last will and testament: A Will is a document that determines who will receive your assets after you die.
+Your Will also names a trusted person who is responsible for carrying out your wishes.
+If you have minor children, your Will can also name a guardian who will care for them if you and your spouse should both die.
+If you die without a Will, the state will determine who will receive your assets.

 • Power of attorney: Most people go through a period of incapacity before they die.
-A power of attorney allows you to name a trusted person to speak for you if you are unable to speak for yourself.
-Without designating a power of attorney, your family members may have to go through guardianship proceedings in the event of your incapacitation, which can be a timely and costly process.
+A Power of Attorney allows you to name a trusted person to speak for you if you are unable to speak for yourself.
+Without designating a Power of Attorney, your family members may have to go through guardianship proceedings in the event of your incapacitation, which can be a timely and costly process.

-• Living will: A living will (also known as an advance directive for health care) is a written set of instructions for family members and doctors about what care you would or would not like to receive if you are in a terminal condition with no hope of recovery.
-Without a living will, the courts may end up deciding issues such as whether you should have a feeding tube installed.
+• Living will: A Living Will (also known as an advance directive for health care) is a written set of instructions for family members and doctors about what care you would or would not like to receive if you are in a terminal condition with no hope of recovery.
+Without a Living Will, the courts may end up deciding issues such as whether you should have a feeding tube installed.

 The more complex our lives become, the more important it is to have a well-crafted estate plan.